Ceri Thomas: BBC Television

-In November 2012, Thomas was appointed Acting Deputy Director of News at the BBC after the then incumbent, Stephen Mitchell stepped aside in the wake of the controversy surrounding a report on the BBC Two current affairs programme Newsnight.
+In November 2012, Thomas was appointed Acting Deputy Director of News at the BBC after the then-incumbent, Stephen Mitchell, stepped aside in the wake of the controversy surrounding a report on the BBC Two current affairs programme Newsnight.
 A clandestine visit to North Korea in March 2013 for an edition of Panorama involving the journalist John Sweeney and a group of students from the London School of Economics led to discontent between the BBC and the university with claims that the students lives had been put at risk without their consent.
 Thomas described the programme as "an important piece of public interest journalism" and defended putting the students lives at risk.

-Thomas formally began work as editor of Panorama in October 2014.
+In October 2014, Thomas began work formally as Editor of Panorama.
 He had been acting editor since the previous May when his predecessor, Tom Giles, had stepped down.

 It was announced in June 2016 that he was leaving the BBC to take up a post as the director of public affairs and communication at Oxford University.
 He assumed this role in the autumn of 2016.
 Thomas was succeeded by Rachel Jupp as the editor of Panorama.

+Tortoise Media

+Since 2019, Thomas has been at Tortoise Media, where he heads up the audio team.